-- Gear lofts to store your head lamp, phone, hat, keys, tablet, radio is always a great feature of tents.
+- Gear lofts to store your headlamp, phone, hat, keys, tablet, radio is always a great feature of tents.
 You can buy them separately but try to find a tent with the storage built-in.

 - Ventilation is key for health and comfort.
-Wet clothes and sleeping bags can get moldy quick.
+Wet clothes and sleeping bags can get moldy quickly.
 Consider the amount of mesh on the tent when looking for ventilation for coolness and to keep your tent aired out.